American Legion: 21st century

-2000s

 In 2006, the Chairman of the House Veterans Affairs Committee, Steve Buyer (R-Ind.), announced that he planned to eliminate the annual congressional hearings for Veterans Service Organizations that was established by President Dwight D. Eisenhower.
 In response, National Commander Thomas L. Bock said, "I am extremely disappointed in Chairman Buyer's latest effort to ignore the Veterans Service Organizations.
 Eliminating annual hearings before a joint session of the Veterans Affairs Committees will lead to continued budgetary shortfalls for VA resulting in veterans being underserved."

 The Legion has criticized the ACLU for using the threat of attorney fees to pressure locally elected bodies into removing religion from the public square.
 As such the Legion states that it "is leading a nationwide effort to combat the secular cleansing of our American heritage", stating that the phrase "separation of church and state" is nowhere mentioned in the First Amendment to the United States Constitution The American Legion released a document titled "In the Footsteps of the Founders – A Guide to Defending American Values" to be available to the citizens of the United States of America.
 The veteran's organization has done this to curtail religious-establishment cases against the Boy Scouts and the official display of the Ten Commandments and other religious symbols on public property.

-Recent events

 In October 2011, National Commander Jimmie L. Foster objected to courts allowing homosexuals to serve openly in the military.

 On March 25, 2014, the Legion testified before Congress in favor of the bill "To amend title 38, United States Code, to reestablish the Professional Certification and Licensure Advisory Committee of the Department of Veterans Affairs (H.R.
 2942; 113th Congress)."
 They argued that the legislation would "benefit service members, as well as those who eventually employ veterans in civilian work-force easing the placement of qualified veterans in civilian careers, and matching civilian employers with skilled veteran employees."
 The American Legion argued that this committee was important to the process of matching military certifications with their corresponding civilian ones, smoothing that transition for veterans, and that the committee provided much needed expertise on these matters to the VA.
 The Legion said that "there is a definite need to resume this independent body with expertise in matters relating to licensing and credentialing which can present new solutions to VA's senior leadership and congressional members as well as other stakeholders."

 In 2014, Verna L. Jones was appointed as the first female executive director of the Legion.
 In August 2017, Denise H. Rohan was elected as the first female national commander of the Legion.

-The American Legion opened membership to all honorably discharged veterans on July 30, 2019, when the LEGION Act was signed into law.
+The American Legion opened membership to all honorably discharged veterans on July 30, 2019, when the Let Everyone Get Involved in Opportunities for National Service (LEGION) Act was signed into law.
+The act:

-This legislation—Let Everyone Get Involved in Opportunities for National Service Act—was a pivotal moment for the organization.
-Here's what changed and why it mattered: